Civil Engineering Technology

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Civil Engineering Tech, too.
-About 1.8% of those with this major are international students.
+Civil Engineering Tech appeals to people across the globe.
+About 2.2% of those with this major are international students.

 How Much Do Civil Engineering Technology Majors Make?

 Civil Engineering Tech majors often go into careers with median salaries of $54,670.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.